matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 }
 ```

-The server stores the verifier, salt, and group next to the username.
+The server stores the verifier, salt, hash function, hash iterations, and group next to the username.

 ### Convert from password to SRP